 All applicants must meet six (6) eligibility requirements to be considered for review.

 Applicants are required to be a Hawaiʻi resident at the time of application submission.

 2. Minimum cumulative grade point average (GPA) of 3.0

-All applicants must currently have or be anticipating a Bachelor’s degree by Spring 2017.
+This scholarship is for Graduate students.
+All applicants must currently have or be anticipating a Bachelor’s degree by Spring 2018.